MetronomeB/Gwent-Mulligan-Bot/README.md

 #### A. About

-The bot is a simple AutoHotkey script that collects screenshots as mulligan samples.
+The bot is a simple AutoHotkey script that collects screenshots of mulligan samples.

 The python scripts uses the dhash algorithm to identify repeating mulliganed cards.